 Read Margaret’s full story here.

 There you are!
 These were 5 of the many inspiring gratitude stories that our users have shared with us.
 You can read them all on the blog here.

 Remember, good things take time.
 Anyone who sets out to bring changes in their life has to make consistent efforts to make them last.

 You can do it too!
-Keep revisiting these stories to inspire yourself.
+Keep reading these stories on our Gratitude app to inspire yourself.
 Before you know it, practicing gratitude will start coming naturally to you.